SayProApp Courses Partner Invest Corporate Charity Divisions

 2. Objective of the Assignment

-What was the purpose or expected result of the ad hoc support?
+What was the purpose or expected outcome?

 Example: